geodynamics/burnman/readme.txt

-    urnMan- a lower mantle toolkit
+    BurnMan - a lower mantle toolkit
     Copyright (C) 2013, Heister, T., Unterborn, C., Rose, I. and Cottaar, S.

     This program is free software; you can redistribute it and/or modify